Currency:

 • 150-160 characters long

-• optionally includes a passphrase
+• does not necessarily include a passphrase

-Actual URL:
+Valid URL:

 • as short as possible, 50-70 characters

-• containing the passphrase if possible
+• containing a passphrase if possible

 Categories:

-Image(s) with an ALT attribute:
+Image(s) with ALT attribute:

-• ALT should describe the image
+• ALT must describe the image

-• compression
+• Compression

 Links: